Nwando Achebe

 Feminist Scholar

-Multi-award-winning Historian
+Award-winning Historian

 Drawing from distinctly African source materials and methods, Achebe’s groundbreaking historical account examines the shared power, influence, and authority that uniquely African, female-gendered entities—people, diviners, and deities—exert across Africa’s interconnected physical and spiritual worlds.